 The museum still strives to make culture accessible to everyone.
 Just as attitudes about the architecture have evolved so have approaches to inclusive design.
 France passed a law in 2005 requiring public buildings to be barrier-free by 2015.
 This provided an impetus for cultural institutions to evaluate how their content might also become universally accessible.
 There is still a long way to go.

 As an example, we recently took our son, an autistic young adult, to see the Walker Evans retrospective there.
 At the welcome desk, we asked if there were any support materials for the exhibit.
 A booklet of general information in French, for “visitors with a handicap”, was all that was offered.
 When we reached the mezzanine level and passed through ticket control there was a large panel with the symbol for handicap: a stick person in a wheelchair.
 In front of this, an industrial desk and chair but nobody behind it.
 We asked the ticket agent and she answered “good question” with an air of resignation.
 This is very revealing.
 The symbol reinforces the notion that “accessible” refers only to reduced mobility.
-Not to diminish the importance of removing physical barriers, but many disabilities are not apparent.
+Not to diminish the importance of removing physical barriers, but many disabilities are invisible.
 Pompidou Center displays cutting edge designers (currently Ross Lovegrove) so why such ugly furniture?
 This reflects the medico-social, institutional setting, to which society has segregated those labeled handicapé.
 No person?
-No one to give human support or communicate which services are available to visitors with specific needs and their families or friends.
+No one to give human support or communicate which services are available to individual visitors with specific needs and their families or friends.

 We made our way to level 6 via the escalators enjoying the spectacular views of Paris as we have many other times.
 My son loves photographs and Walker Evans is one of the most influential photographers of the 20th century.
 His principal subject was American vernacular culture, informal forms of expression used by ordinary people for everyday purposes.
 Walker Evans’ work, spanning the depression era to the seventies, was profoundly moving.
 The exhibit is authentic, spiritually uplifting and on point.
 In our current political climate of post-truth a picture is, as the saying goes, worth a thousand words.
 Nonetheless, a quote by the artist caught my attention on the way out.
 “Grunts, sighs, shouts, and laughter ought to be heard in a museum.
 Precisely the place where these are usually suppressed.”